Open seven days a week 8am - 8pm (last patient 7.30pm)

 - Abdominal pain

 - Chest pain

-The Minor Injury Unit is currently unable to treat children under the age of 18 years.
-If you think your condition is serious or life-threatening, you should dial 999 or go to your nearest A&E.
+If you think your condition is life-threatening, you should dial 999 or go to your nearest emergency department.

 Free parking is available on site.